GunioRobot/athenry/doc/quickstart.markdown

 **verbose**: Does what it implies, toggles verbose level.
 Even with this set to false you can tail the log file to see the progress.

-**logdir**: Relative path to where logfiles are stored inside workdir.

 **logfile**: If a filename is set it logs to logdir/logfile, if blank logging is disabled.